cosmos/sdk-tutorials/feegrant/index.md

 There are two [fee allowance types](https://docs.cosmos.network/v0.44/modules/feegrant/01_concepts.html#fee-allowance-types) that the feegrant module implements: `BasicAllowance` and `PeriodicAllowance`, the latter allows you to setup a periodic allowance to another user.
 In this tutorial, you will set up two tokens in your blockchain: one default token called `stake`, which will be used for fees, and another called `kudos`, for sending to your friends.

-You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`), let Charlie grant a `BasicAllowance` to Bob, and then have Bob send `kudos` tokens to Charlie, while having zero `stake` to pay for fees.
+You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`) and set up Alice to be a validator.
+Then you'll have Bob send `kudos` tokens to Carol, while having zero `stake` to pay for fees.
+The latter will be possible because you'll let Carol grant a `BasicAllowance` to Bob.

 ## Requirements